Chen-Muyang/Chen-Muyang.github.io/_posts/2025-10-11-Some-Mind-Sparks.md

 What I can ne’er express, yet cannot all conceal.

-- Childe Harold’s Pilgrimage，"The Wanderer's Reflection", Lord Byron
+From Childe Harold’s Pilgrimage，"The Wanderer's Reflection", Lord Byron
 ![Trick](/images/Nittany.jpg "Trick")
 ![Crossroad](/images/Nittany2.jpg "Crossroad")
 We met an interesting old gentleman who tried to trick us with his giant black spider and a roaring bear, and I should say he successfully shocked us.
 Actually one can find his spider in the first picture.

 # Some Thoughts

 I'm in the crossroad of my research, hesitating about choose one topics from unconventional superconductivity and Interactive heavy fermion systems.
 Maybe I can choose both?
 But that means my life will be somewhat stressful.